influxdata/telegraf/docs/DOCKER.md

 ## Lockable Memory

-Telegraf does require the ability to use lockable memory when running.
+Telegraf does require the ability to use lockable memory when running by default.
 In some deployments for Docker a container may not have enough lockable memory, which results in the following warning: